-Bibliotheca Alexandrina is seeking submissions for The Far-Shining One: A Devotional in Honor of Helios and Sol.
-Submissions will open 1 August 2018 and close 1 March 2019, with an expected release date of Spring 2019.
+Bibliotheca Alexandrina is seeking submissions for The Far-Shining One: A Devotional in Honor of the Spirits of the Sun.
+Submissions will open 1 August 2018 and close 31 March 2019, with an expected release date of late Spring 2019.
 This anthology is being edited by Rebecca Buchanan.

 The editor is interested in a variety of material, including but not limited to: prayers, rituals, hymns, essays, visual artwork, short stories, plays, recipes, and new translations of ancient and public domain works.

 — comparing/contrasting the solar Deities from various pantheons, such as Helios, Sol, Ra, Amun, Usil, Tonatiuh, Saule, Sunna, Surya, Magec, Mawu, Huitzilopchtli, Tonatiuh, Shapash, Xihe, the Sun Goddess of Arinna, Into, Amaterasu, Dazbog, and others;

 — the relationships between the solar Deities and others within their pantheon; fr example, the relationship between Helios and other Deities in the Greek pantheon, especially Nyx, Theia, Hyperion, Hemera, Eos and Selene, Eosphoros, Hesperos, Tethys, and Oceanos, and Apollo; or the relationships between Sol and other Deities in the Roman pantheon, especially Aurora and Luna, Mithras, and Apollo;

 — the various wives and paramours of Helios, such as Klymene/Clymene, Rhode, Clytia/Klytie, and Leukothoe;